What Is The eSourcing vs. eProcurement Distinction?

 But, what IS eprocurement?
 Simply put, it’s the procurement process for the 21st century.
 Unlike traditional procurement processes, most things are done in a single computer program that’s connected to the internet.
 For instance, in electronic procurement your managers will request something from the purchasing team.
 Then, they will complete the approval process and other purchasing tasks to ensure the goods you receive from a supplier are the right item for the right price.

 What’s the best part?
 With an adequate procurement automation process, there’s relatively little guesswork.
 You will rarely need to send out purchasers to your supplier, unless you are looking for something expensive.
 In turn, you’ll have large chunks of supply chain information in one place, along with the vendor bills.
-This means that, if there’s a problem with one supplier, it’ll be easier to find alternatives for enterprise resource planning.
+This means that, if there’s a problem with one supplier, it’ll be easier to find alternatives for

 What is a Make-or-Buy Decision?